 Penn in the News

-Donald Kettl of the School of Arts and Sciences discusses the risks posed by possible liquid explosives.
+Donald Kettl of the School of Arts and Sciences says governmental systems have not evolved with the problems faced by citizens.

-Stephen Gale of the School of Arts and Sciences says future terrorists might distance themselves from the techniques used on Sept.11.
+Stephen Gale of the School of Arts and Sciences discusses bans on liquids on airlines.

-Laura Perna of the Graduate School of Education is cited for her research into college loans.
+Ann Rogers of the School of Nursing is cited for her research on sleep deprivation.

 Mitchell Lazar of the School of Medicine says that more medical tools are required to win the fight against obesity.

 Dean Michael Delli Carpini of Penn’s Annenberg School for Communication says political webcasts could weigh heavily in future elections.

 Jeremy Siegel of Penn’s Wharton School says retirement for baby boomers may be more difficult than expected.

 Penn ranks fifth in worldwide biotech research papers.

 Marcos Frank of the School of Medicine comments on a study linking sleep and social skills.